Apply a Theme

 $ asciidoctor-pdf --theme /path/to/resources/themes/basic-theme.yml -a pdf-fontsdir=/path/to/resources/fonts doc.adoc

-All other paths in the theme are resolved starting from the directory where the theme file is found.
+All other paths in the theme are resolved starting from the value of the pdf-themesdir attribute.

 Using Maven and Gradle